-For households, prices and taxes for households are calculated by CBS using an annual consumption of 2 000 standard m3 (Sm3) and include standing charges and the average tariffs of all distributors during the period.
-The applicable tax components are then added to the ex-tax price to obtain the end-use price.
+For households, prices and taxes for households are calculated by CBS using the latest available average annual consumption of natural gas and include average standing charges and delivery rates per m3 during the period.
+The price data comes from energy suppliers, covering most of the household market.
+The applicable tax components are then added to the ex-tax price to obtain the enduse price.

-As of 1 January 2023, a price ceiling has been in effect for the household natural gas prices.
+As of 1 January 2023, a price ceiling has been in effect for the household natural gas prices for the year 2023 only.
 Up to a consumption of 1.200 m3 of natural gas, a maximum rate of 1.45 €/ m3 is applied.
 As a result, most households receive a discount on their energy bills.
 The government pays this discount.
 This price ceiling is taken into account in the ex-tax price of household electricity and does not show on the excise tax.